 Disney Villain Death: Subverted.
 Madame Mim plummets screaming off a cliff and into a bog to her apparent doom, trapped inside a tree with seemingly no hope of escape, to similar effect as the Evil Queen falling off the cliff in Snow White, but instead she pops up moments later having turned herself into a purple dragon.

-Eccentric Mentor: Merlin has some odd ideas and odd behavior and they are especially odd to someone like Wart, whose only known kitchen duty.
+Eccentric Mentor: Merlin has some odd ideas and odd behavior and they are especially odd to someone like Wart, who's only known kitchen duty.

 Possibly an unintentional example; when Merlin overdoes his cleaning spell and it messes up the castle, the angered Sir Extor and servant woman call him an "old goat".
 Later towards the climax of Merlin and Mim's wizard's duel, an old goat is exactly what Merlin turns himself into.

 The opening of the film shows a wolf, hawk and squirrel in the forest.

 The Genie Knows Jack Nicholson: ...and Merlin knows about indoor plumbing, Bermuda and Helicopters.
 It's played with in that the creators seem to be going with T.H.
 White's concept of Merlin living through time backwards.
 Merlin himself reveals that he's seen "centuries into the future" and that he's even been there.
 What's the best way to portray that in a children's film, apparently?
 Have him spout wacky anachronisms!

 Given Name Reveal: Subverted; in the novel Wart's name isn't revealed until the very end of the first book, after he's been crowned king.
 Here he introduces himself as "Arthur, but everyone calls me the Wart."